k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 ### Create secret for read/write access to an S3 bucket

 Before installing the k8ssandra cluster, we need to supply credentials so that Medusa has read/write access to an AWS S3 bucket, which is where the backup will be stored.
 Medusa supports local, Amazon S3, Google Cloud Storage, and Azure buckets.
-K8ssandra only exposes configuration for S3 at this time.
+K8ssandra only exposes a configuration for S3 at this time.

 **Note:** See [AWS S3 setup](https://github.com/thelastpickle/cassandra-medusa/blob/master/docs/aws_s3_setup.md) on the Medusa wiki for more details for configuring S3.